Thursday: Christian holidays

 In the Christian tradition, Maundy Thursday or Holy Thursday is the Thursday before Easter — the day on which the Last Supper occurred.
 Also known as Sheer Thursday in the United Kingdom, it is traditionally a day of cleaning and giving out Maundy money there.
 Holy Thursday is part of Holy Week.

-In the Eastern Orthodox Church.
-Thursdays are dedicated to the Apostles and Saint Nicholas.
+In the Eastern Orthodox Church, Thursdays are dedicated to the Apostles and Saint Nicholas.
 The Octoechos contains hymns on these themes, arranged in an eight-week cycle, that are chanted on Thursdays throughout the year.
 At the end of Divine Services on Thursday, the dismissal begins with the words: "May Christ our True God, through the intercessions of his most-pure Mother, of the holy, glorious and all-laudable Apostles, of our Father among the saints Nicholas, Archbishop of Myra in Lycia, the Wonder-worker…"

 Ascension Thursday is 40 days after Easter, when Christ ascended into Heaven.

+Hinduism

+In Hinduism, Thursday is associated with the Navagraha Brihaspati, whom devotees of this graha will fast pray and fast on Thursdays.
+The day is dedicated to the deity Vishnu or his avatars, such as Rama, Parshurama, Narasimha, Satyanarayan, and Buddha.
+However, Wednesday is dedicated to his avatars of Krishna and Vithoba.
+Devotees usually fast on this day in honor of Vishnu and his avatars, especially Vaishnava Hindus.